polterguy/phosphorusfive-dox/chapter-6.md

 Finally, it will invoke this **[.exe]** node, and execute it as a lambda object.
 Hence, what we have actually done, is to dynamically create a piece of lambda, depending upon the input of a textbox, for then to execute our dynamically created lambda.

 Notice, the above code is also heavily commented.
-You can create comments in Hyperlambda, either by starting out your comments with `/*` and ending then with `*/`, resulting in that the Hyperlambd will ignore everything inbetween.
-Alternatively, you can create comments by starting your lines with `//`.
+You can create comments in Hyperlambda, either by starting out your comments with `/*` and ending them with `*/` - Resulting in that the Hyperlambda parser will ignore everything inbetween.
+Alternatively, you can create comments by starting your lines with `//`, which makes the parser ignore the rest of the line.

 The above code might be challenging to visualize in the beginning.
 In fact, especially for experienced developers, since there are no similar concepts in main stream use, as far as I know, in any other programming languages on this planet.
 However, a simple **[sys42.windows.show-lambda]** invocation, just before our **[eval]** invocation, will do the trick for us.
 Change your code to resemble the following, and try typing in both *"Thomas"* and *"John"* into your textbox, and compare the results.